simonw/datasette/docs/sql_queries.rst

 The form presented at ``/mydatabase/add_message`` will have just a field for ``message`` - the other parameters will be populated by the magic parameter mechanism.

+Additional custom magic parameters can be added by plugins using the :ref:`plugin_hook_register_magic_parameters` hook.

 .. _pagination:

 Pagination